CFO Wiki

 Investors will ask about gross margin in every conversation.
 Here’s how to handle it:

 The worst answer is “we haven’t really analyzed gross margin.”
-That signals you don’t understand your business economics.
+That signals you don’t understand your business economics or the importance of tracking SaaS metrics and your company’s financial health.

 Q: What gross margin is good enough to raise funding?